aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 #### Split Beacon

-Another way to define a Compound Beacon is with split character.
+Another way to define a Compound Beacon is with a split character.

 A string is split on this character, into a list of items, and a separate standard beacon is generated for each item.